-The competition rules have been changed for 2000 in order to improve the contest and to assure that competitors design and build new bridges.
+The competition rules, particularly the scoring, have been changed for 2001 in order to improve the contest and assure that competitors design and build new bridges.

 Students design the bridge themselves but may seek advice from faculty and other consultants.